matt-halliday/great-randomiser/README.md

 ## Known Issues

-Depending on the number of suggestions, there's a chance that suggestions will be assigned to the person who suggested the song.
-I just run it again.
+There's a chance a suggestion will be assigned to the person who suggested it.
+Just run it again.
 Can't be bothered to add more logic to fix this.
+I call that *the secret sauce*.